ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/profiles.md

 A **Profile Crate** is a type of RO-Crate that represents an RO-Crate profile.
 It gathers resources which further define the profile in addition to the _profile description_.
 This allows formalizing an alternative profile description for machine-readability (for instance for validation), and also additional resources like examples.
 The rest of this subsection declares the content of this Profile Crate.

 The Profile Crate `@id` declared within its own RO-Crate Metadata Document SHOULD be an absolute URI, and the corresponding reference from its RO-Crate Metadata Descriptor updated accordingly.
+If the URI is a permanent URI, it SHOULD also be set as the `identifier`.

 Within the Profile Crate, its [Root Data Entity](root-data-entity) MUST declare `Profile` as an additional `@type`: